Music Performance - Voice

 Our graduates perform with the Metropolitan Opera, San Francisco Opera, Seattle Opera, Florida Grand Opera, Fort Worth Opera, Santa Fe Opera, Knoxville Opera, St. Louis Opera, LA Opera, Central City Opera, Utah Symphony Opera, Tanglewood Festival, Aspen Music Festival, Palm Beach Opera, Des Moines Opera, BBC Radio Orchestra, Glyndebourne Festival Opera, Baltimore Opera, Beaumaris Festival, Boston Symphony, Atlanta Symphony and others.

-Donovan Singletary recently finished the prestigious Lindemann Young Artist Development Program at the Metropolitan Opera and Juilliard School, and he has sung professionally around the country in a variety of concert and opera roles.
+Donovan Singletary participated finished the prestigious Lindemann Young Artist Development Program at the Metropolitan Opera and Juilliard School, and he has sung professionally around the country in a variety of concert and opera roles.

 Tai Oney is a very busy Stetson alumnus, performing nationally and internationally to critical acclaim, "He's clearly headed for fame."
 (Opera Today)

 Jose Simerilla Romero was invited to perform for Placido Domingo before graduating from Stetson, and since then he has performed with international superstar Joyce DiDonato and he keeps a busy opera schedule, including performances with the Dutch National Opera, Santa Fe Opera and work with various orchestras around the country and in Europe.

 Mezzo-soprano Kathy Rohrer has performed with many opera companies in the U.S., including Chicago Lyric Opera and New York City Opera, as well as numerous performances abroad.
 She enjoys a career teaching in academia at The Ohio State University.